hemantksingh/messup-learn/Cloud and Infrastructure/DevOps/Azure DevOps.md

 # Terminology

-## Tasks
+## Stage -> Jobs -> Steps -> Tasks

+A pipeline can be organised into jobs.
+Every pipeline has at least one job.
+A job is a series of steps that run sequentially as a unit.
+In other words, a job is the smallest unit of work that can be scheduled to run.

+stage
+- job1
+  - task1
+  - task2
+  - task3
+ - job2
+   - task1
+   - task2

+* When you specify multiple jobs in a build pipeline, they run in parallel by default.
+You can specify the order in which jobs must execute by configuring dependencies between jobs
-An AzDo [task](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/tasks?view=azure-devops&tabs=yaml) is the building block for defining automation in a pipeline.
+* An AzDo [task](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/tasks?view=azure-devops&tabs=yaml) is the building block for defining automation in a pipeline.

-job
-  -> task1
-  -> task2
-  -> task3

 All tasks run in a sequence, one after the other.
 To run the same set of **tasks in parallel** on multiple agents, or to run some tasks without using an agent, see [jobs](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml)

 ### Custom tasks